-Students who are planning to transfer to a four-year institution to obtain a bachelor's degree in Accounting should take the Business Administration Transfer Option A.S. degree, the Accounting/Business Administration Transfer Option to Franciscan University 2+2 A.S. degree, or the Business Administration, Pre-Business Studies 2+2 to WVU, A.A.S. degree.
+Students who are planning to transfer to a four-year institution to obtain a bachelor's degree in Accounting should take the Business Administration Transfer Option, A.S. degree, the Accounting/Business Administration Transfer Option to Franciscan University 2+2 A.S. degree, or the Business Administration Transfer Option to WLU 2+2 A.S. degree, or the Business Administration, Pre-Business Studies 2+2 to WVU, A.A.S. degree.
 Students should contact an advisor from the transfer institution as soon as possible regarding transferability of specific courses.